 You have your shortlist of options.
 Now What?

 The first step in narrowing down your shortlist is to begin asking the contractors for their license numbers and certificates of insurance.
 All California contractors, regardless of the city in which they operate, are required to have a construction license.
 If you are in California, you can check the status of the contractor’s license at CLICK HERE.
 A licensed contractor should also have General Liability Insurance in place and if they have employees and are doing business in California, they are legally required to have Workers Compensation Insurance in case an employee is injured on the job.

 If your job is small such as replacing a toilet or a simple fence repair, you could probably skip on asking for references.
 However, if your project list includes a full kitchen remodel or a room addition, we suggest you get at least 2 references.
 Be wary if the contractor shows you pictures of projects he or she has completed and doesn’t offer to give you a name and number to call and verify the work performed.
-Contractors taking pictures off of the internet and representing them as their own work is a sneaky practice that is all too commonly done.
+Contractors taking pictures off of the internet and representing them as their own work is a sneaky practice that shady contractors will use.

 When you have an opportunity to talk to references, ask them:

 - Were they responsive to your calls and requests?